All-sky, all-frequency directional search for persistent gravitational-waves from Advanced LIGO's and Advanced Virgo's first three observing runs: Data folding and PyStoch

-\paragraph{Data folding and PyStoch.--} Folding~\cite{folding} makes use of the temporal symmetry in the detector scan pattern to compress the data into a single sidereal day.
+Folding~\cite{folding} makes use of the temporal symmetry in the detector scan pattern to compress the data into a single sidereal day.
 This reduces the computational cost of the search by a factor equal to the total number of days in the observation run.

-{\tt{PyStoch}}~\cite{pystoch} is a fully python-based standalone pipeline for SGWB map-making that takes full advantage of the compressed folded data and symmetries in the detector set-up, further improving the efficiency of the search with respect to the previous, Matlab-based code.
+{\tt{PyStoch}}~\cite{pystoch} is a fully python-based standalone pipeline for SGWB map-making that takes full advantage of the compressed folded data and symmetries in the detector set-up, further improving the efficiency of the search with respect to the previous analysis pipeline.
 Both folding and {\tt{PyStoch}} were recently adapted for the broadband directional search in LIGO-Virgo data~\cite{o3_direction}.

 Since folding ensures that the data size is fixed (one sidereal day long) and can be loaded entirely in the memory of most computers, {\tt{PyStoch}} is able to cast the segment-wise radiometer analysis to a matrix multiplication problem incorporating all the time segments together. {\em This allows interchangeable ordering of operations over time and frequency, which is essential for the ASAF analysis}, and efficient parallel processing of data.
-Furthermore, the calculation of the primary quantity in the mapping kernel, the ORF (Eq.~\ref{eq:orf}), is broken down into two parts, one time-dependent and the other frequency-dependent.
-This prevents repeated computation by skipping the time-dependent part and calculating only the frequency-dependent part while calculating maps for different frequencies.
 Here we use {\tt {HEALPix}}~\cite{HEALPix} resolution of $N_{\mathrm{side}} = 16$, which corresponds to the number of pixels $N_{\mathrm{pix}} = 12 N_{\mathrm{side}}^2 = 3072 $.
 In principle, one could use a lower (higher) pixel resolution at lower (higher) frequencies.
 Since the chosen resolution is adequate for the most sensitive frequency band of the baselines, we refrain from introducing further complexities or using higher resolution in the present analysis.
 With these search parameters, it took less than an hour per baseline for each data set to run on a personal computer~\cite{laptop}.